OdeclasV/js_dc_3/02-data-types/notes.md

 var myOnlyFriends = ['moe', 'larry', 'jack'];
 myOnlyFriends.pop() = prints last element of the array (and deletes it from the same array)
 myOnlyFriends.shift() = print first element of the arrary (and deletes it form the same array)
 myOnlyFriends.push() = adds an element to the array
+myOnlyFriends.join() = adds elements to the array.
+It can: 1) specify what element has to be deleted, or 2) delete 0 elements but add one.
+Useful to join elements in array, ie to form sentences.

 --------- FIN ---------